Write-ahead logging

 Picture a database in the middle of a transaction.
 You’ve told it to move $100 from account A to account B. It debits A. The power cuts.
 When the machine boots, A is short $100 and B never got it.
 The money has evaporated.

 The naive fix is “write both updates at once.”
 But disks don’t work like that.
-A single page write to spinning rust or even an SSD is the largest atomic unit you get for free, and a transaction routinely touches dozens of pages across multiple tables and indexes.
-There is no hardware primitive for “update twelve pages, all-or-nothing.”
+A transaction routinely touches dozens of pages across multiple tables and indexes, and there is no hardware primitive for “update twelve pages, all-or-nothing.”
+Even a single 8 KB page write on spinning rust or an SSD can tear if a crash interrupts it mid-write.
 So databases have to manufacture atomicity in software, and they all reach for the same trick: write what you’re about to do to a small append-only file first, fsync it, and only then start touching the real data pages.
 That file is the WAL.

 This idea is older than Postgres.
 It’s the central recovery technique in